 Accounts receivable are stated at their face value less impairment losses or provision for doubtful accounts.

 Cash and cash equivalents

-For the purpose of the consolidated statement of cash flow, cash and cash equivalent consist of cash on hand and at banks, short term deposits and call accounts net of bank overdrafts.
+For the purpose of the consolidated statement of cash flow, cash and cash equivalent consist of cash on hand and at banks and short term deposits and call accounts.